Portraits from the Summer of Love, and four other photo book picks

 On August 6, 1965, Chizu was published, the book featuring photos of these stains, along with photos of Japanese war memorabilia.
 The current edition is a reproduction of the original maquette (the pre-production dummy), in two hardcover volumes, together with a paperback volume, which discusses the history of the book, and includes an interview with the photographer.

-In The Photobook: A History, Volume 1, Martin Parr and Gerry Badger describe Chizu as, “the ultimate photo-book-as-an-object,” adding that, “no photo book been more successful in combining design with complex photographic narrative.”
+In The Photobook: A History, Volume 1, Martin Parr and Gerry Badger describe Chizu as, “the ultimate photo-book-as-an-object,” adding that, “no photo book been more in combining graphic with complex photographic narrative.”

 The post Portraits from the Summer of Love, and four other photo book picks appeared first on Popular Photography.